imronuke/KOMODO/README.md

 * makrus.imron[at]gmail.com

 # About KOMODO
-KOMODO is continuation of [APDRES](https://github.com/imronuke/ADPRES) with intention that more contributors are expected to join on this project since KOMODO name is consdired more neutral and institution independent.
+KOMODO is continuation of [APDRES](https://github.com/imronuke/ADPRES) with intention that more contributors are expected to join on this project since KOMODO name is consdired more neutral and institution-independent.

 # How to cite
 If you find this work helpful and use this work for a publication, you may cite as